mjnissenberg/ufli-virtual-hub/README.md

 I, Mindy Nissenberg, have read the point deduction list and understand that I will lose points for missing items.

 ## Images
-*The following image is white so may not be visible in the README file*
+*The following image is white so may not be visible here*
 ![UFLI Logo Wide](http://mindynissenberg.com/assignment4/images/ufli-logo-wide.png)
 ![UFLI Logo Small](http://mindynissenberg.com/assignment4/images/ufli-logo-small.png)